robotlolita/fohm/README.md

 ## Why?

-Ohm's design one major problem, in particular for static languages: **[Modular semantic actions](https://ohmlang.github.io/pubs/dls2016/modular-semantic-actions.pdf)**.
+Ohm's design has one major problem, in particular for static languages: [Modular semantic actions](https://ohmlang.github.io/pubs/dls2016/modular-semantic-actions.pdf).

 Ohm separates semantic actions from the grammar description.
 In a sense this makes grammars easier to read and more modular.
 It also helps with Ohm's concept of extensible grammars (particularly because it ties that to inheritance).